Escape from Mr. Lemoncello's Library: Plot

 Twelve-year-old Kyle Keeley loves games of all kinds, especially the board games and video games created by beloved game maker, Luigi Lemoncello.
-The morning after getting grounded for breaking a window while playing one of Lemoncello's games, Kyle's friend Akimi Hughes tells him of an essay for a school contest; the winners will be the first to visit the new, grand library in Kyle's town of Alexandriaville, Ohio.
-Initially, Kyle wasn't interested in books, but when he realizes the new library will offer games and computers, he quickly makes a very brief attempt.
+The morning after getting grounded for breaking a window while playing one of Lemoncello's games, Kyle's friend Akimi Hughes tells him of an essay for a school contest.
+The winners will be the first to visit the new, grand library in Kyle's town of Alexandriaville, Ohio.
+Initially, Kyle wasn't interested in books.
+When he realized the new library would offer games and computers, he quickly made a very brief attempt.

-At school, Kyle discovers that Mr. Lemoncello designed and funded the new library, and that he plans to judge the essay contest.
+At school, Kyle discovers that Mr. Lemoncello designed and funded the new library and that he plans to judge the essay contest.
 Mr. Lemoncello credits much of his success to the help of Alexandriaville's old public library in his childhood.
 Regretful that he missed out on a great opportunity, Kyle tries to hand in a much stronger essay late, but his teacher refuses to accept it.
-Undeterred, Kyle finds an email address for Mr. Lemoncello and sends the essay directly to him.
-When Mr. Lemoncello arrives at Kyle's school to announce the essay contest winners, Dr. Yanina Zinchenko, world-famous librarian, explains that they will experience the grand new library in an overnight visit.
-Then Mr. Lemoncello walks onto the stage and announces the winners: Kyle, Akimi, helpful Miguel Fernandez, nerd Andrew Peckleman, Bridgette Wadge, bookworm Sierra Russell, Yasmeen Smith-Snyder, Sean Keegan, popular girl Haley Daley, Rose Vermette, over-eager Kayla Corson and bully Charles Chiltington.
+Undeterred, Kyle finds Mr. Lemoncello's email address and sends the essay directly to him.
+When Mr. Lemoncello arrives at Kyle's school to announce the essay contest winners, world-famous librarian Dr. Yanina Zinchenko explains that they will experience the grand new library in an overnight visit.
+Then Mr. Lemoncello walks onto the stage and announces the winners: Kyle, Akimi, helpful Miguel Fernandez, nerd Andrew Peckleman, Bridgette Wadge, bookworm Sierra Russell, over-eager Yasmeen Smith-Snyder, Sean Keegan, popular girl Haley Daley, soccer player Rose Vermette, over-eager Kayla Corson, and bully Charles Chiltington.